wlandau/crew/README.md

 ### Ports

-`crew` may use more than one TCP port at a time.
-The number of ports used is the number of running controllers, plus one extra port that `crew_session_start()` reserves for checking the status of workers.
-TCP ports range from 0 to 65535, and only around 16000 of these ports are considered ephemeral or dynamic, so please be careful not to run too many controllers if you are running R on a machine you share with other people (such as the login node of a computing cluster).
+`crew` uses one TCP port per controller.
+TCP ports range from 0 to 65535, and only around 16000 of these ports are considered ephemeral or dynamic, so please be careful not to run too many controllers simultaneously if you are running R on a machine you share with other people (such as the login node of a computing cluster).
 If you are running a [controller group](https://wlandau.github.io/crew/articles/controller_groups.html)